 - Credit will be applied to your university bill and will appear as an engineering scholarship.

-- Scholarships may be affected if you plan to graduate at the end of the fall semester, decide to change your curriculum, or chose to work a co-op.
+- Scholarships may be affected if you decide to change your major or chose to work a co-op.

 - If other scholarships become during the academic year, you will be considered and notified if you are selected.

 - Selections are made by the College of Engineering Scholarship Committee, with faculty representation from each department.

 - This one application makes you eligible for the hundreds of scholarships the college awards each year.

 - More than 60% of UMass Amherst College of Engineering undergraduates qualify for need-based aid.